-- Homes may accommodate in-home and outdoor visiting, and must abide by public health guidance in establishing visiting options. - Residents in need of assistance should be supported to attend a visit. - Homes with sufficient indoor space, may work with residents and their families to organize gatherings for residents and their families for special occasions such as, but not limited to, milestone birthdays and anniversaries.
-Such gatherings are to be organized with administrative staff within the home and must be approved in advance on a case by case basis by home administration.
+- Homes may accommodate in-home and outdoor visiting, and must abide by public health guidance in establishing visiting options. - Residents in need of assistance should be supported to attend a visit. - Activities or events for residents should be done in cohorts, as much as possible.